umangparnami/CoinDCX-Portfolio/README.md

 ### Copyrights or Trademarks
 Any likeness of any kind in the app similar to CoinDCX is unintentional.
 CoinDCX and its rights are a registered property of CoinDCX and I am in no way associated with them.

+You should not try to replicate or publish the content present on this git in anyway.